topher-zicornell/scheduleman/README.md

 * Triggering can be done via message queue (Kafka, MQ, SQS, etc), API webhook call, FaaS invocation (AWS Lambda, OpenFaas, etc), or even a workflow invocation (AWS Step Functions, Argo, Airflow, etc).
-* The MVP focuses only on API webhook calls.
 * The Task Pretender is a simple mock service to pretend it's doing work.

+## Proof of Concept

+To prove out the pattern described in this design, a few shortcuts and simplifications have been
+made:
+* The PoC focuses only on API webhook calls.
+Other triggering mechanisms would follow the same pattern and be subject to the same constraints.
+* To keep this PoC self-contained, a light-weight `postgresql` instance is included.
+Don't expect data to be persisted on shutdown
+* An owner id for each schedule could be useful, depending on where this would get used.
+That's not included in this PoC, but is called out where it could be.